New Student Information

 When will I get a Tuition Statement?

 - You will receive notification via your Penn State e-mail account that your Student Account Statement is available to view/pay on LionPATH.
-Authorized Payers will also be notified through e-mail when the Student Account Statement is available.
+Any Authorized Payers on your account will also be notified through e-mail when the Student Account Statement is available.

 - Student Account Statements are prepared on a monthly basis.
 Billing begins in early august for fall semester and early December for spring semester, with a due date on the 22nd of the month.
 However, this may vary slightly depending on when enrollment in classes occurs.
 Residence hall charges are included, if applicable.